strimzi/strimzi.github.io/_posts/2025-01-29-strimzicon2025-announcement.md

 We encourage any community members to submit a talk: from a Strimzi deep dive, to how you operate and use it in production, through integrations with other projects.
 From the community to the community, this is the best way to share.

-Paolo Patierno and Kate Stanley, as maintainer and contributor in the Strimzi community, have been organizing the conference together with the CNCF team, and will be your host during the event.
+Paolo Patierno and Kate Stanley, as maintainers and contributors in the Strimzi community, have been organizing the conference together with the CNCF team, and will be your host during the event.

 All the submitted sessions will be evaluated by the StrimziCon program committee made up of people from different companies which already use Strimzi in production as adopters.
 We'll have representatives from Apple, Axual, Decathlon, IBM, LittleHorse Enterprises, Maersk, Red Hat, and SBB: